The rhetorical communication concentration is especially applicable to students interested in law, politics and the ministry.

-Choosing to concentrate study in rhetorical communication means choosing to explore the rich past traditions and future inspirations of the field – the power of language and ideas to shape communities and nations.
-Rhetoric students wrestle with the principles of presuasion, reasoning, and ethics, as well as new encountering the great rhetorical achievements of societies past and present.
+Choosing to concentrate study in rhetorical communication means choosing to explore the rich past traditions and future inspirations of the field—the power of language and ideas to shape communities and nations.
+Rhetoric students wrestle with the principles of persuasion, reasoning and ethics as well as newly encountering the great rhetorical achievements of societies past and present.
+The study of rhetoric also helps students become more discerning message consumers.